AtomicTessellator/fhi-vibes/README.md

 * Connections between computers
   * Passwordless connections are perferd
   * If this is not possible you can pass the password as a command line argument, (delete history afterwards)
+* FireWorks Etiquette
+  * Name all Fireworks/WorkFlows
+  * If you are using a shared launchpad only use lpad reset if everyone is okay with that
+  * Keep the launch pad clean, once Workflows and FireWorks are complete/you don't need them, delete them